Sunday, September 14, 2025

 I lightly pressed a finger alongside the two edges of the stencil to make sure it came into full contact with the vintage paper.
 Then I lifted off the stencil and set aside the paper to dry.

-Borders 1 stencil looks like this before its three borders have been cut apart --
+Swatton Borders # 1 Stencil (L220) looks like this (before its three borders are cut apart) --

--- and it's one of three Borders series stencils I've designed, each containing three borders.
+-- and it's one of three in the Borders series stencils I've designed, each measuring 9" x 12" and containing three borders.

 Thanks for visiting my blog today!